-Following are some important points to be considered before buying a WAP.
+The following are some important points to be considered before buying a WAP.

 Some wireless access points are easy to configure as compared to others.
 Ubiquiti and TP-Link are comparably easy to install and configure as compared to others like Cisco and EnGenius.

-Coverage of a WAP is totally dependent on the type of antennas used.
+The coverage of a WAP is totally dependent on the type of antennas used.
 It is strongly connected to the signal gain.
 The WAP with omnidirectional antennas is the best choice because it will cover a broad area of around 400 feet, but it does not send signals too far.

 Directional antennas are best for a point-to-point setup that can send and receive data over miles.

 For outdoor use, you have to look for a durable and weatherproof WAP.
 It should withstand any severe temperature, high humidity, heavy rainfall, and storm.
-So, you should consider the trusted and quality brands for a wireless access point.
+So, you should consider trusted and quality brands for a wireless access point.